ichesnokov/ryazan2019/README.md

-# ryazan2018
+# ryazan2019
 Russian IT Workshop in Ryazan.
-September 29, 2018
+November 30, 2019